surfalytics/surfalytics/README.md

 Surfalytics = Surfing 🏄‍♂️ + Analytics 📊.
 Inspired by West Coast surfing spots 🏖️ and Pacific Ocean vibes 🌊. ❤️‍🔥.

+💌 [Subscribe](https://blog.surfalytics.com/) to the free news letter about Data Engineering, Analytics, and career development in the data industry and join over 4000 data profesionals world wide!

 ## Surfalytics Goal

 The goal of Surfalytics is to assist you in achieving one of the following: